With your XF86Config file configured, you're ready to fire up the

 background---this will display a pop up menu which will allow you to

-Exit Twm
+Exit Twm.

-Be sure that the last command in .xinitrc
+Be sure that the last command in .xinitrc is started with exec,

 and that it is not placed into the background (no ampersand on the end of